Mount Lindesay Highway

 Mount Lindesay Highway is an Australian national highway located in Queensland.
 The highway runs southwest from Brisbane, where it leaves Ipswich Road in the suburb of Moorooka (as Beaudesert Road to the Logan Motorway), to the Queensland – New South Wales border and is 116 km in length.
 For most of its length it is roughly aligned with the Sydney–Brisbane rail corridor.
 At its southern end these transport routes take different passes over the Scenic Rim into the Northern Rivers region.
 It is designated National Route 13.

+State-controlled road

+Mount Lindesay Highway is a state-controlled road, subdivided into two sections for administrative and funding purposes.
+Section 25A is a regional road, while section 25B is part regional and part district.
+The sections are: